philippinespire/REUs/2022_REU/Allison/README.md

 		Submitted contigs for B (batch job 775394) and scaffolds for B (batch job 775404) Submitted contigs for C (batch job 775407) and scaffolds for C (batch job 775408) Need to re-run SPAdes for 1st library (A)

+	Completed steps 1-2 of Goy PSMC

+07/21/2022

+	Completed steps 2-4 of Goy PSMC
+	Step 4 of Goy PSMC failed

+07/22/2022

+	Completed step 4 of Goy PSMC

 07/25/2022